entitiesofentities/msabuild/_includes/call-for-papers.md

 *	interdisciplinary ModernismThe conference organizers invite proposals for seminars and pre-conference workshops (now extended to January 1, 2017), panels, roundtables, poster sessions, multimedia/digital exhibitions (due January 13, 2017).
 We gently encourage proposals relevant to the conference theme and the topics listed above, but welcome panel, seminar, and roundtable proposals on all topics related to modernism.
 The primary criterion for selection will be the quality of the proposal, not its relevance to the conference theme.
 We ask that proposals provide complete panels and roundtables.
 Individuals seeking to create or to participate in a panel or roundtable are encouraged to visit the [MSA CFP page](http://msa.press.jhu.edu/cgi-bin/cfp_view.cgi) or the [MSA Facebook page](https://www.facebook.com/groups/35866051126/) for guidelines to develop and opportunities to promote a panel or roundtable.
 All proposals requiring A/V equipment must specify those needs.
 All queries should be directed to [MSA19Amsterdam@gmail.com](mailto:MSA19Amsterdam@gmail.com).

-**Special Streams:**
+## Special Streams:

 In addition to our regular review of session proposals, the Amsterdam organizers will be accepting panels and roundtables that fit under two special streams: “Pre- and Postwar Art Movements,” which will examine pre- and post-1945 avant-garde movements such as Fluxus, Situationism, and allied arts movements; and “Human Rights, Borders, and Displacements,” which will consider the historical importance of refugee, immigrant, and displaced populations in modernism.
 We hope these two streams will encourage interdisciplinary and intercultural approaches and draw upon the special opportunities presented by our European location.
-If you are interested in proposing a panel linked to either of these streams, please make this clear in your proposal.**Participation:**
+If you are interested in proposing a panel linked to either of these streams, please make this clear in your proposal.

+The MSA values **diversity** of national origin, race, ethnicity, religion, gender, sexual orientation, migration status, ability, class, employment status, and other forms of identity.
+We encourage conference participants and organizers to take this into account when making proposals for the conference in Amsterdam.

+## Conference Access:

+The MSA is committed to ensuring that all conference registrants will be able to participate in conference events.
+We ask that all conference attendees give thought to questions of access and work with the conference organizers to create an event that is welcoming to the entire community of participants.## Participation:

 Because we wish to involve as many people as possible as active participants, the MSA limits multiple appearances on the program.
 Thus, you may participate once, but only once, in each of the following categories:*	Seminar, either as leader or as participant
 *	Panel or roundtable, as participant (you may also chair a different panel or roundtable)